ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Task

+**This task is completed by doing ChipWhisperer tutorial *PA_SPA_2-RSA_on_XMEGA_8bit.ipynb***.
+You will be doing only SAD-based attack part of it (so you do not have to do part 1.5).

-ChipWhisperer RSA demo is used in this task.
+Custom version of RSA is used in this task.
 It has stripped version of RSA decryption algorithm, which is running only the vulnerable part of decryption algorithm and using only last 16 bits of private key.
-You may read *hardware/victims/firmware/simpleserial-rsa/simpleserial-rsa-xmega.c* to see faked version of code.
+You may read code from *hardware/victims/firmware/simpleserial-rsa/simpleserial-rsa*.

-In this task you will be doing ChipWhisperer tutorial PA_SPA_2-RSA_on_XMEGA_8bit.ipynb.
-You will be doing only SAD-based attack part of it ( So you do not have to do part 1.5).

 Follow the tutorial and solve encryption key by finding reference sample and measuring execution time of encryption loops as instructed.

 Notice that sample and delta values in tutorial are most likely producing bad SAD match plot and wrong overall results.
 You are required to inspect traces yourself as you see fit and find correct values yourself.

-Hints:
+**Hints:**
 * Closely inspect to try find nice reference pattern for SAD calculation.
 Easily distinguishable close-to-zero spikes mean that good match is found.
 * Pay attention how many matches are found/needed